nmalcev/proxy-line/README.md

 # proxy_monkey
-Sinple proxy server on node.js
+Simple proxy server on node.js

+Features:
+- lightware and without any dependencies;
+- can fix CORS for crossdomain xhr requests.